vm6502q/OpenRelativity/Assets/Qrack/Qasm/README.md

 Gate: X
 Controls: -
 Target: A-Q
+Tail Args: -
 Purpose: Act the Pauli X gate (AKA "quantum NOT gate") on the qubit target.
 Examples:
 1.0 X 0
 Example Description: "At 1.0 seconds on the local clock, act Pauli X (AKA "quantum NOT gate") on qubit register 0."

+Name: 3-parameter unitary gate
+Gate: U
+Controls: -
+Target: A-Q
+Tail Args: A-F
+Purpose: Act the 3-parameter unitary gate on the qubit target.
+Examples:
+1.0 U 0 0 1 2
+Example Description: "At 1.0 seconds on the local clock, act quantum 3-parameter U gate with target qubit 0, with 3 float parameters in float addresses 0, 1, and 2."

 Name: Multiply-Controlled Pauli X
 Gate: MCX
 Controls: A-Q
 Target: A-Q
+Tail Args: -
 Purpose: In superposition, act the Pauli X gate (AKA "quantum NOT gate") on the qubit target in quantum basis states where all control qubits are set.
 Examples:
 1.0 MCX 1 2 0
 Example Description: "At 1.0 seconds on the local clock, act quantum CCNOT with control qubits 1 and 2, and target qubit 0."

+Name: Multiply-Controlled 3-parameter unitary gate
+Gate: MCU
+Controls: A-Q
+Target: A-Q
+Tail Args: A-F
+Purpose: In superposition, act the 3-parameter unitary gate on the qubit target in quantum basis states where all control qubits are set.
+Examples:
+1.0 MCU 1 2 0 0 1 2
+Example Description: "At 1.0 seconds on the local clock, act quantum 3-parameter U gate with control qubits 1 and 2, and target qubit 0, with 3 float parameters in float addresses 0, 1, and 2."

 ## Copyright, License, and Acknowledgements